Karaborg/My-Docker-Notes/README.md

 # Welcome
-This is me taking notes on github while learning `Docker`.
-I will probably going to need this document when I forget how docker works.
-If you find someting usefull, be my guest.
+This is me taking notes on GitHub while learning `Docker`.
+I will probably be going to need this document when I forget how docker works.
+If you find something useful, be my guest.
 I will try to update this whenever I study.

 ## Setup
-First thing first, install docker extention to your IDE.
+First thing first, install the Docker extension to your IDE.
 It is **not a must** but, will help.
 To get started with docker, just open a new file and name it `Dockerfile`.

 ## Getting Started
 Imagine you want to run a **node js** web application with docker.
-As you many know, the first thing you need to do before starting the application is, getting the project root folder and installing the configurations and packages, which you do with `npm install` command and then you can start the app with `npm start`.
+As you may know, the first thing you need to do before starting the application is, to get the project root folder and install the configurations and packages, which you do with `npm install` command and then you can start the app with `npm start`.
 So just like that, we will be including all these steps inside of our docker file.

 Example:
 ```